nguyen-tho/face-recognition-with-deep-face/README.md

 #7.
 New update:
    - Solve the problem "cannot detect realtime" by current frame which taken by webcam and verify with user's image dataset
    - Verify current frame with a random image in user's dataset
+   - Some detector backends and models can combine
+     ```sh
+     #some detector backend and model may suitable to use
+     detector_backend = opencv, model_name = [VGG-Face, Facenet, Facenet512, ArcFace]
+     detector_backend = ssd, model name = [VGG-Face, ArcFace]
+     detector_backend = retinaface, model_name = VGG-Face # can use but slower than other detector backend
+     #this is my personal knowledge about DeepFace.
+Can treat it as a reference
+     ```